Logiqx/open-gnss/docs/nmea/messages/gsv.md

 - Receivers may emit more than 12 quadruples (more than three GSV sentences), even though NMEA-0813 doesn’t allow this.
 - The final sentence may include data for less than 4 satellites, if the number of visible satellites is not divisible by 4.
-- It is not entirely clear whether GSV reports carrier-to-noise density (C/N<sub>0</sub>) in dB-Hz or signal-to-noise ratio (SNR) - see related [article](https://insidegnss.com/measuring-gnss-signal-strength/).
+- GSV sentences include carrier-to-noise density ratio (C/N<sub>0</sub>) for each SV in dB-Hz.
+See related [article](https://insidegnss.com/measuring-gnss-signal-strength/) for further information.
 - The GNSS [signal ID](../lookups/signal-id.md) was added in NMEA 4.10.